Corvette Summer: Plot

 Kenny Dantley is a car-loving high school senior from Newhall, California.
 For a project in his shop class, Kenny rescues a 1973 Chevrolet Corvette Stingray from inside an operating car crusher in a scrapyard and helps rebuild it as a customized right-hand-drive with flashy bodywork.
 Shortly after the new set of wheels is unveiled, the car is stolen from the streets of Van Nuys.
 After hearing that the car is in Las Vegas, Kenny immediately sets out to take back the stolen car.
 On the way, he meets the seemingly confident drifter Vanessa, who is a self-described "prostitute trainee."

-Kenny finds work in a Vegas car wash, and spots his car on more than one occasion; the police eventually get involved but cannot help locate the vehicle once it's discovered it bears a forged tag.
-He tracks it down it to a local garage, where he has an incident with the garage owner, Wayne Lowry, before being bailed out by Vanessa.
-Kenny’s high school teacher, Ed McGrath, comes to Las Vegas, and Kenny is upset to learn that the teacher he once admired had arranged for the theft of the Corvette to help supplement his low earnings as a teacher.
-McGrath arranges for Kenny to go to work for Lowry.
+Kenny finds work in a Vegas car wash, and spots his car on more than one occasion; the police eventually get involved but cannot help locate the vehicle once it is discovered that it bears a forged tag.
+Kenny tracks it down it to a local garage, where he has an incident with the garage owner, Wayne Lowry, before being bailed out by Vanessa.
+Kenny's high school teacher, Ed McGrath, comes to Las Vegas, and Kenny is upset to learn that the teacher he once admired had arranged for the theft of the Corvette to help supplement his low earnings as a teacher.
+McGrath arranges for Kenny to go to work for Lowry, who was one of his former students.
 For his sake and that of his family, McGrath begs Kenny not to take the matter to the police.
-McGrath also ominously notes that if Kenny doesn't agree, one of Lowry's men will "handle it his way."
+McGrath also ominously notes that if Kenny does not agree, one of Lowry's men will "handle it his way."
 Kenny agrees, but secretly plans to take the Corvette back.

 Eventually, Kenny takes the car back, saves the mermaid-costumed Vanessa from adult-film makers in a hotel, wins a wild car chase, and returns home with Vanessa riding shotgun in the Corvette.
 He keeps McGrath's secret, but rebuffs his attempts to repair their friendship.
 He gives the car back to the school, but walks away with Vanessa and his newly-earned high school diploma.

 Cast

 Production

 Working titles for the film were Dantley & Vanessa: A Fiberglass Romance, Stingray and The Hot One.
-Scenes of Kenny's high school were filmed at Burbank High School (Burbank, California) in the San Fernando Valley, and Verdugo Hills High School outside of Los Angeles.
+Scenes of Kenny's high school were filmed at Burbank High School (Burbank, California) in the San Fernando Valley, and Verdugo Hills High School in Tujunga.

 The novelization of Corvette Summer was written by Wayland Drew.
 The book was published by the New American Library of Canada in 1978.

 The film's theme song, "Give Me the Night", was sung by Dusty Springfield.